lqc/thinkcspy/source/conditionals.rst

 There is no limit on the number of statements that can appear under the two clauses of an ``if`` statement, but there has to be at least one statement in each block.
-Occasionally, it is useful to have a section with no statements (usually as a place keeper, or scaffolding, for code you haven't written yet).
-In that case, you can use the ``pass`` statement, which does nothing except act as a placeholder.
+Occasionally, it is useful to have a section with no statements (usually as a place keeper, or scaffolding, for code we haven't written yet).
+In that case, we can use the ``pass`` statement, which does nothing except act as a placeholder.

     .. sourcecode:: python3